x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/createDataSource_en.md

     - InheritSessionAttr ( *boolean* ): Whether session between local coordinator and data source node inherits session attributes from local session on the coordinator, the default value is true.

-        The supported attributes include PreferedInstance，PreferedInstanceMode，PreferedStrict，PreferedPeriod and Timeout.
+        The supported attributes include PreferredInstance, PreferredInstanceMode, PreferredStrict, PreferredPeriod and Timeout.

         Format: `InheritSessionAttr: true`